 The Ministry of Education told the HO FFT that it works with the shelters; 'it's a full-scale collaboration.
 The Ministry gets constant requests from the shelters from women who want to go to school.
-The same level of collaboration exists with the VoT shelters.'
+The same level of collaboration exists with the shelters for victims of trafficking.'101